Wisconsin's House delegation splits along partisan lines on impeachment - Wisconsin Radio Network

-Members of Wisconsin’s House delegation voted along partisan lines Wednesday for both articles of impeachment against Donald Trump on – abuse of power and obstruction of Congress. the almost perfect partisan divide in the House of Representatives in the impeachment of President Donald Trump Wednesday.
+Members of Wisconsin’s House delegation voted along partisan lines Wednesday for both articles of impeachment against President Donald Trump – abuse of power and obstruction of Congress.

 Like every House Republican, Wisconsin’s Jim Sensenbrenner, Glenn Grothman, Bryan Steil and Mike Gallagher voted against impeachment.